Rod Carew: Military service

-During the 1960s, Carew served a six-year commitment in the United States Marine Corps Reserve as a combat engineer.
+Starting in 1966, Carew served a six-year commitment in the United States Marine Corps Reserve as a combat engineer.
 He later said that his military experience helped him in his baseball career.
 Carew said, "When I joined the Marine Corps, it was a life-changing event for me because I learned about discipline.
-When I first came up to the big leagues in 1967, I was a little bit of a hot-head.
+When I first came up to the big leagues in 1967, I was a little bit of a hothead.
 But after two weeks of war games every summer, I realized that baseball was not do-or-die.
 That kind of discipline made me the player I became."

 Confusion over conversion to Judaism

 There is no evidence that Carew ever formally converted to Judaism, although he wore a chai necklace during his playing days.
 His first wife, Marilynn Levy, is Jewish, and he was a member of Temple Beth Shalom in Santa Ana, California.
 Their three daughters, Charryse, Stephanie, and Michelle, were raised in the Jewish tradition and had their bat mitzvahs there.
 When one daughter, Michelle, died of leukemia at age 18, services were held at Beth Shalom, and she was buried in the family plot at the United Hebrew Brotherhood Cemetery in Richfield, Minnesota, a suburb of Minneapolis, where Rod Carew played for the Minnesota Twins.
 Carew, however, still identified as Episcopalian during their relationship.

-A 1976 article written in Esquire magazine was one of the first publications to assert that Carew is Jewish.
-Sportswriter Harry Stein released his "All-Time All-Star Argument Starter" article which consisted of five different ethnic-based baseball teams.
-Carew was erroneously named the second baseman on Stein's All-Jewish team.
 A 2007 Salon article named Carew one of the 18 best Jewish ballplayers of all time; the article clarified that Carew was not Jewish but commended him for raising his children in the faith and for marrying Levy in spite of death threats he received.
 Carew and Levy, who began their relationship in 1968, were married in 1970 and divorced in 2000.

 Another source propagating the story is "The Chanukah Song", written and performed by Adam Sandler in 1994.
 The tune (which quickly became a holiday perennial) lists famous Jews of the 20th century: "...O.
 J. Simpson... not a Jew!
 But guess who is: Hall of Famer Rod Carew!
 He converted!"
 Carew later wrote Sandler and explained the situation, adding that he thought the song was "pretty funny".
 (Sandler dropped Carew from later versions of the song, but Neil Diamond mentions the ballplayer in his rendition, recorded in 2009.)